 How to Pay for Tolls in Rental Cars

 One other thing to think about when it comes to renting a car is tolls.
 All the bridges in the Bay Area – the Bay Bridge, the Golden Gate Bridge, the Richmond-San Rafael Bridge, the San Mateo Bridge, and the Dumbarton Bridge – charge one.
-These are one way tolls, usually collected in the direction of heading towards San Francisco.
+These are one way tolls, usually collected in the direction heading towards San Francisco.

 Taxis & Ridesharing Services

 Hailing a cab or taking a ridesharing service is often the best way to cover short distances in San Francisco when transit options aren’t particularly convenient.
 For larger groups, a short cab or Uber or Lyft ride may actually be cheaper than paying public transit fares for everyone in the family.
+And it often is a whole lot quicker when you are in a rush.

 Walking

 San Francisco is a small city and you may be tempted to walk after a quick glance at a map.
 What the maps don’t show, however, is the huge hills that may stand in your way.
-Walking is a great way to see the city and I highly recommend it, but plan your routes carefully, particularly in the Nob Hill, Russian Hill, and Telegraph Hill areas which are favorites for visitors.
-Walking routes that are generally flat include all along the waterfront (from the Ferry Building to Fisherman’s Wharf), within the Financial District, and straight down Market Street from the water to Union Square.
+Walking is a great way to see the city and I highly recommend it, but plan your routes carefully.
+This advice is particularly relevant in the Nob Hill, Russian Hill, and Telegraph Hill areas which are favorites for visitors.

 Biking